-- Chunky/creamy Vaseline
+- Chunky/creamy petroleum jelly

-- Translucent Vaseline
+- Translucent petroleum jelly

-Test the Liquid Soap Paste for Doneness
+Test the Paste

-Dilute the Liquid Soap Paste
+Dilute the Paste

-- After an hour or so, stir it some more.
-It should have softened some by now, but will likely still be very chunky and gooey.
-Put the lid back on and... wait some more.
+- After an hour or so, stir the mixture some more.
+It should have softened a bit by now.
+It will likely be very chunky and gooey.

 Neutralize the Liquid Soap

 - Slowly pour the neutralizer into the re-heated soap mixture and stir well.
 Add one ounce first and let it sit for a bit.
 Then add another half ounce.
-Then, if you still have no cloudiness, add the final half ounce.
+If it remains clear and does not become cloudy, add the final half ounce.

 Add Fragrance or Color

-After you've neutralized the soap, but while it's still hot, it's time to add your fragrance and color, if desired.
-A good rule of thumb is to fragrance liquid soaps at about 2-3%.
-For example with this batch, that's about 3 oz. of fragrance.
+After neutralizing the soap, and while it's still hot, add fragrance and color.
+A good rule of thumb is to fragrance liquid soaps at about two percent to three percent.
+For example, this recipe will call for about three ounces of fragrance.
 Add the fragrance to the soap and stir it in well.

-Let the Liquid Soap Rest or "Sequester"
+Let the Liquid Soap Rest